When to Refinance Your Mortgage

 Deciding which route is best for your situation will require doing some math and comparing the various options.

 Double-digit home price appreciation in some markets in 2020 added significantly to the equity homeowners may be able to access when refinancing.

-“We're seeing lots of borrowers take cash out of their homes and keep their payment the same because rates are so low," said Abdollahian.
-“Cash-out refinancing can be a good option when someone wants the cash for a home improvement, tuition or for other expenses."
+“Cash-out refinancing can be a good option when someone wants the cash for a home improvement, tuition or for other expenses," said Abdollahian.